 Never click on any links unless you are absolutely sure it is a legitimate link!

-..login in using your password to verify it is you.
+If the email says something like ..login in using your password to verify it is you.

 This is how crooks steal your password!